MARKETING ANALYTICS2025-10-13

 How can Attribution Models Improve Your Online Marketing?

 Attribution in digital marketing is the craft of understanding how marketing efforts attract and convert prospects into customers.
-This is a complex exercise and the best way available to do this today is through touchpoints, which are interactions with your customer.
+This is a complex exercise, and the best way to achieve it today is through touchpoints, which are interactions with your customer.

-Marketing contacts the customer through channels, including email marketing, social media marketing, and search engine optimization (SEO).
+Marketing reaches customers through channels such as email marketing, social media marketing, and search engine optimization (SEO).

-It’s not enough to track the actions of people who come to your site or say, click on your ad.
-You do need to understand why they took those actions and what the different channels were that brought them there.
+It’s not enough to track the actions of people who come to your site or click on your ad.
+You need to understand why they took those actions and which channels brought them there.

 All of this data can be visualized, making it easy to compare the performance of the different channels.
-There are different ways to do this.
+There are other ways to do this.

 Digital Marketing Attribution